We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Use unscented talcum powder, as scents might irritate your skin.
 Apply a little on sweat-prone areas like your underarms, backs of your knees, and inner thighs.
 Coat the skin and let it sit as if it were an antiperspirant deodorant.

-Neem powder can be combined with water to make a paste.
+You can combine neem powder with water to make a paste.
 This paste can be applied to the rash, left on for a few minutes, and washed off.
-Neem powder can also be added to a lukewarm bath.
+You can also add neem powder to a lukewarm bath.

 Epsom salt (magnesium sulfate) has a range of claimed health benefits.
-A lukewarm bath with a cup or two of Epsom salt may relieve itchiness, according to anecdotal accounts.
+According to anecdotal accounts, a lukewarm bath with a cup or two of Epsom salt may relieve itchiness.

 If you give a child an Epsom salt bath, make sure they don’t swallow any water.
 When consumed orally, Epsom salt is a laxative.
 In excess, it can cause diarrhea.